May 5, 2026, 4:03 am | Read time: 5 minutes

 Large Fridge-Freezer Combos: Heavy and Bulky

-Side-by-side units and French-door models pose the greatest challenge during a move.
+Side-by-side units and French-door models present the greatest challenge during a move.
 They can quickly weigh 220 pounds or more.
 Their dimensions can cause problems in narrow staircases.

 Before renting a moving truck, it’s worth comparing the refrigerator’s dimensions with the loading area.
 Otherwise, surprises may occur on moving day.
 The same applies to door widths or the space in the elevator at the new residence.